East Wing: Construction

 The first small East Wing (and the West Wing) was designed by Charles Follen McKim and built in 1902 during the Theodore Roosevelt renovations, as an entrance for formal and public visitors.
 This served mainly as an entrance for guests during large social gatherings, when it was necessary to accommodate many cars and carriages.
 Its primary feature was the long cloak room with spots for coats and hats of the ladies and gentlemen.

-The two-story East Wing was designed by White House architect Lorenzo Winslow and added to the White House in 1942 primarily to cover the construction of an underground bunker, the Presidential Emergency Operations Center (PEOC).
+An expansion and remodeling of the East Wing was instituted in 1942, during Franklin D. Roosevelt's presidency.
+The two-story East Wing was designed by White House architect Lorenzo Winslow and added to the White House primarily to cover the construction of an underground bunker, the Presidential Emergency Operations Center (PEOC).
 Around the same time, Theodore Roosevelt's coatroom was integrated into the new building and became the White House Family Theater.